 The Works under the project have been identified after the detailed survey of the Project Area and discussions held with watershed development team members along with officers from other field like Agriculture, Horticulture and Animal Husbandry.
 Participatory approach has been adopted to identify the activities under the project.
 The detailed discussions were held with watershed committees and works identified along with villagers after making visits to identified sites.
 The works mainly relate to soil and water conservation activities like Water conveyance system, Dug Out Pond (New/Renovation), Ramp/Ghat Inlet and Outlet, Roof top rain water recharge structures etc. The proposed project proposals were presented in the Gram Sabha meeting as per the schedule and were approved with certain changes.
 The works thus identified are given in the attached sheets along with estimates - micro watershed wise.
-The detailed action plan finalized have been presented to Additional Deputy Commissioner cum Project Manager along with the officers of lined department and Watershed Development Team, Jhajjar.

-Proper publicity about the proposed project proposal through brochure, pamphlet, wall writing at common place must be carried out in the project areas.
+Proper publicity about the proposed project proposal through brouchure , pumplet, wall writing at common place must be carried out in the project areas.